IBE160/SG-Bergen/docs/validation-report-2025-11-16.md

 Evidence: Stories have BDD-style acceptance criteria.

 ### 4. FR Coverage Validation (CRITICAL)
-Pass Rate: 4/5 (80%)
+Pass Rate: 5/5 (100%)

 [✓] Every FR from PRD.md is covered by at least one story in epics.md
 Evidence: All FRs are traced to stories in `epics.md`.
+FR3.4 is now covered by Story 3.5.

 [✓] Each story references relevant FR numbers
 Evidence: Each story in `epics.md` has a "Traceability" field.

-[✗] No orphaned FRs (requirements without stories)
+[✓] No orphaned FRs (requirements without stories)
-Evidence: FR3.5 from the PRD is not referenced in any story in `epics.md`.
+Evidence: All FRs are now covered.

 [✓] No orphaned stories (stories without FR connection)
 Evidence: All stories with FR traceability are linked to existing FRs.